(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on May 31, 2022.

-Making an educated treatment decision begins with knowing the stage, or progression, of the disease.
-The stage of oral cancer is one of the most important factors in evaluating treatment options.
+Designing an individualized treatment plan for oral cancer begins with knowing the stage, or progression, of the disease.
+The stage of oral cancer is one of the most important factors in evaluating oral cancer treatment options.

-Our cancer doctors use a variety of diagnostic tests to evaluate oral cancer and develop an individualized treatment plan.
-If you have been recently diagnosed, we will review your pathology to confirm you have received the correct diagnosis and staging information, and develop a treatment plan tailored to you and your needs.
-If you have a recurrence, we will perform comprehensive testing and recommend a treatment approach that is personalized to you and your cancer type and stage.
+The care team uses a variety of diagnostic tests to evaluate oral cancer and develop an individualized treatment plan.
+After a patient receives a diagnosis, the care team will review his or her pathology to confirm the diagnosis and staging information before developing a treatment plan.
+If the patient has a cancer recurrence, the care team will perform comprehensive testing and recommend a treatment approach that is personalized to the patient's cancer type and stage.

-We stage oral cancer using the American Joint Committee on Cancer’s TNM system, a commonly accepted method based on three key components:
+The care team stages oral cancer using the American Joint Committee on Cancer’s TNM system, a commonly accepted method based on three key components, listed below.

 T (tumor): This describes the size of the original tumor.